thomas-xin/Miza/README.md

 Just reduce the number in `cache_size=4194304` and you should be good to go.

-_Note: memory cache gets cleared upon reset, and Miza has a seperate disk cache that doesn't upon reset, but all files in the caches get automtically cleared after 2 weeks._
+_Note: memory cache gets cleared upon reset, and Miza has a separate disk cache that doesn't upon reset, but all files in the caches get automtically cleared after 2 weeks._

 ####  IP Address exposure: